wsteenbeek/NearRepeat/README.md

 `install_github()` call does not build vignettes.
 Alternatively, the vignettes can also be viewed directly online (see section ‘Vignettes’).

-Package `NearRepeat` needs packages `future.apply` and `ggplot2` to function correctly.
+Package `NearRepeat` needs packages `future.apply`, `progressr`, and `ggplot2` to function correctly.
 If these are not installed already, following the steps above should install these dependencies as well.
-If this doesn’t happen, it’s best to run `install.packages(c("future.apply", "ggplot2"))` and try the steps above again.
+If this doesn’t happen, it’s best to run `install.packages(c("future.apply", "progressr", "ggplot2"))` and try the steps above again.

 ## Example